 Distribution: Self-publishing providers generally offer a print-on-demand (POD) service: when a book is ordered, it is printed.
 There is no wholesale stock kept, but author copies can be purchased at a discounted price, so it's worth ordering a stockpile for yourself to sell privately.
 Keep some aside, in the event of a request from a book shop.
 It can happen!
 (If it does, enjoy the kudos of the moment, rather than envisaging long-term fame and fortune!).
 You may notice your book crops up for sale on e-commerce websites, at a high price.
 Don't be alarmed.
-There's little you can do about it (view it as free publicity!) and in the event that someone purchases a copy this way, the seller still has to order the book from the retailer at cost, for which you will receive a royalty.
+There's little you can do about it (view it as free publicity) and besides, in the event that someone purchases a copy this way, the seller still has to order the book from the retailer at cost, for which you will receive a royalty.

 Legal Deposit: UK publishers need to give a copy of every publication they produce (both physical and digital) to the British Library, whether it has been assigned an ISBN or not.
 (A publication is defined as any work that is issued to the public – which a self-published novel for sale would be).
 This system is called legal deposit, and it's been a part of English law since 1662.
 It's done to maintain a central collection of publications, and to make them available from libraries.
 You need to send one copy of every publication you produce, within one month of publication.
 Other legal deposit libraries may also request copies from you.
 For more information, see the British Library's website page on legal deposit and on how to deposit your print publications.

 What happens next?
 Enjoy the financial fruits of your labours; however small they may be.
 Start writing your next novel!